B-gann21/little-esty-shop/README.md

 As a merchant,
-When I click on the name of an item from the merchant items index page, Then I am taken to that merchant's item's show page (/merchants/merchant_id/items/item_id) And I see all of the item's attributes including:
+When I click on the name of an item from the merchant items index page, Then I am taken to that merchant's item's show page (example URI: /merchants/50/items/1109) And I see all of the item's attributes including:

 - Name